hwilltester/OrangeHRM_Automation/README.md

 ---

-## 📌 Project Overview
+## 📌 Why I Built This Project

-This project automates UI testing for OrangeHRM - a popular open-source HR application.
+I built this project to demonstrate my skills in Web Automation and Quality Assurance.
+Using the OrangeHRM open-source application, I designed an automated testing suite that ensures the core business flows—like logging in, managing employees, and applying for leave—work perfectly every single time.

 It covers 3 modules with 8 test cases total:
 - **Login Module** —> valid login, invalid login, empty fields